 The easiest way to reach Hudson Yards is by Subway.
 Take Line 7 to its terminus 34 Street / Hudson Yards.

 Do I need to buy a ticket for the Vessel?
-And how much does it cost?
+How much does a Vessel ticket cost?

 Yes, anyone over the age of six needs a ticket to enter the Vessel.
 But don’t despair.
 Unlike many other tourist attractions in New York, the Vessel does not necessarily come with a hefty price tag.
 Actually, you can visit the Vessel for free.
 Is that enough to make the Vessel worth a visit and include it in your next New York itinerary?